Speedy Farm: Planting of the rare citrus plant called ‘Buddha’s Hand’ (bushkan), which brings happiness, is complete!

 Incidentally, butsutekan candies are sold at To-ji Temple in Kyoto.

-At Speedy, we will be selling it as a gift and as an ingredient in our wellness tea!
+Speedy, and I’d sell it as a gift and as a health tea!